pilar4/Simple-Raylib-physics-engine/README.md

 # PhysicsEngine
-**Simple single-threaded 2D physics engine, developed from scratch using RayLib and C++.**
+**A simple single-threaded 2D physics engine, developed from scratch in C++ with RayLib as the graphical interface.**
-This project is designed to help learn and explore the fundamentals of simulating physics.
-It also helps us learn GitHub usage and collaborative development.
+This project is designed to help learn and explore the fundamentals of simulating physics as well as GitHub usage and collaborative development.

 ### Features / Planned:
 - [x] Calculating object physics using semi-implicit Euler integration